ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Actual code sample from unnamed code base, from unnamed developer absolutely not in this room

 ^ How many of these operations seem unnecessary?
+Four flat map operations...

 ---